World Watching As Djokovic, Alcaraz Clash For Wimbledon Title - UrduPoint

 'World Watching' As Djokovic, Alcaraz Clash For Wimbledon Title

-London, (UrduPoint / Pakistan Point News - 15th Jul, 2023 ) :Novak Djokovic says the "world of sport" will be watching when he faces Carlos Alcaraz in a Wimbledon final where history and a generational shift are at stake.
+London, (UrduPoint / Pakistan Point News - 16th Jul, 2023 ) :Novak Djokovic says the "world of sport" will be watching on Sunday when he faces Carlos Alcaraz in a Wimbledon final where history and potentially a generational shift are on the line.

 Djokovic is attempting to equal Roger Federer's record of eight titles at the All England Club and match Margaret Court's all-time mark of 24 Grand Slam crowns.